apache/druid/docs/querying/lookups-cached-global.md

 To use this Apache Druid extension, [include](../configuration/extensions.md#loading-extensions) `druid-lookups-cached-global` in the extensions load list.

-The `druid-kafka-extraction-namespace` extension provides all the functionality of `druid-lookups-cached-global`.
-You should only load one of the two extensions.
+The `druid-kafka-extraction-namespace` extension includes all the functionality of `druid-lookups-cached-global`.
+Do not load both extensions, but choose the extension that best suits your needs:
-(load `druid-lookups-cached-global` if you only want global cached lookup functionality, load `druid-kafka-extraction-namespace` if you also want kafka lookup functionality)
+- `druid-lookups-cached-global` if you only want global cached lookup functionality
+- `druid-kafka-extraction-namespace` if you need Kafka lookup functionality

 ## Configuration
 :::info